Do I Need a Police Report After a Car Accident?

 Are you out of the woods at this point?
 Not necessarily.
 Here’s why:

 - Injuries aren’t always obvious at first: To see why let’s go back to what we said above about what happens to the human body after a crash.
-The adrenalin and endorphins that enter your bloodstream can fool you into feeling fine when you’re not.
+The adrenaline and endorphins that enter your bloodstream can fool you into feeling fine when you’re not.
 It may take hours or even days for them to wear off, revealing the true extent of your injuries.

 - Car problems can take time to reveal themselves: For example, you may notice a slight squeaking sound after you drive away from the accident.
 When you take your vehicle to the shop, the technician tells you that the frame is bent and will cost thousands of dollars to repair.
 At this point, you’re stuck with the bill.